Understanding Bereavement and Loss

 - Personal strategies for self-care when working with those who are bereaved

-After attending this webinar, learners will be able to:
+After attending this webinar, you will be able to:

 - Meet the needs of bereaved people more effectively in your practice